 VI.
-KUSF Assessment Collected from Customers.
+Audit Procedures for KUSF Assessment Collected from Customers

 - A. K.S.A.
 66-2008(b) authorizes, but does not require, a Company to collect its assessment from customers.
 The Company may collect an amount equal to, or lesser than, its assessment. - 1.
 Review the Company's CRWs to determine whether the Company reported any KUSF surcharge collected from customers in "Box C". - a.
 If an amount reported in Box C equals the actual assessment calculated on the CRW(s), determine if the Company reported calculated revenues and perform additional testing as required (See, Section V.D.) - b.
-If the total annual amount listed in Box C is more than the assessment paid by the Company for the Audit Period, determine the over collection and any amount of refund required to be issued to the company and/or subscribers.
-Inform the Company that it has collected more than its assessment, which is not statutorily allowed. - c.
-If a refund to the company and/or subscribers is required, determine whether the over-collection was from a specific service(s).
+If the total annual amount listed in Box C is more than the assessment paid by the Company for the Audit Period, determine the over collection to determine if a refund is required and inform Company that it has collected more than its assessment, which is not statutorily allowed. - c.
+If a refund is required, determine whether the over-collection was from a specific service(s).
 If yes, determine the number of current customers and the average amount of over-collection from each service subscriber for refund purposes.
 If the over-collection occurred from all subscribers, determine the average refund owed to all current subscribers.
 Discuss with Staff to determine to advise of the refund amount to determine if refund should occur (See, Orders, Docket No. 94-GIMT-478-GIT, August 13 and September 27, 1999; and, Order, Docket No. 00-GIMT-236-GIT, April 14, 2000, Attachments I, J and K).
 If the auditor is unsure as to whether a credit should be recommended, he/she should refer to any applicable historical documentation, and discuss with KCC personnel. - d.
 If the Company has not reported any surcharge amount in Box C, advise Company it is to complete this information when submitting its CRWs and advise Staff.
 Include as a finding, if the Company does collect its assessment from customers. - 2.
 Review customer bills/billing images to verify the Company collected its KUSF surcharge through a separate line item. - 3.
 Review the Company's KUSF billing matrix to determine if the Company is properly charging the KUSF surcharge for the appropriate services.

 - 4. Review the KUSF assessment billed to Kansas customers and verify that the percent billed to the customers is equal to or less than the rate approved by the KCC.
-Company bills should show the KUSF assessment on its bills as a separate line item.
 Gain an understanding of the Company's calculations to arrive at the billed surcharge. - 5.
 Recalculate and verify that the total amount billed to/collected from customers equals or is less than the monthly assessment calculated and paid based on reported revenues. - 6.
 Verify the account to which the Company records the total monthly KUSF collected from customers. - 7.
 Discuss variances with Company.
-If the Company has over-collected its assessment, discuss to determine if any billing/reporting changes are needed to ensure over-collection does not continue. - B. Verification of Compliance with Commission-Adopted Recommendations in prior Audit - 1.
+If the Company has over-collected its assessment, discuss to determine if any billing/reporting changes are needed to ensure over-collection does not continue. - B. Verification of Compliance with Commission-Adopted Recommendations in prior Audit: - 1.
 Review written confirmation regarding the Company's implementation of the Commission's adopted recommendations submitted in the previous audit Docket.

-Note: Written confirmation may be in the form of an affidavit signed by an officer of the Company, Company documentation filed with the KCC, a verification letter from the Company, an updated Audit Report from the Administrator, etc. - 2.
-If any recommendation was not implemented, obtain an understanding as to why it was not. - 3.
+Note: Written confirmation may be in the form of an affidavit signed by an officer of the Company, Company documentation filed with the KCC, a verification letter from the Company, an updated Audit Report from the Administrator, etc.

+- 2. If any recommendation was not implemented, obtain an understanding as to why it was not. - 3.
 Address each prior recommendation adopted by the Commission in the current Audit Report, identify whether the recommendation was implemented by the Company or if not, explain why not and impact to KUSF.